10zane10/blist/README.md

 bohemian-rhaps
 ```

-`$ blist playlist` will play all-star.mp3, fat-rat-unity.wav, and
+Then `$ blist playlist` will play all-star.mp3, fat-rat-unity.wav, and
 bohemian-rhapsody.flac (assuming you have these files in the song directory).

-You do not need to be in the same directory as the playlist to use the
+Note: You do not need to be in the same directory as the playlist to use the
-playlist!

-The names do not have to be the complete /path/to/file nor do they even need to
-be the complete file name.
-In fact, including the path may cause the file to be
-skipped in some cases.
+playlist.